A medieval castle and well-preserved Roman villa, strolls through narrow lanes, waterfront hikes, and boat trips, all in the ‘pearl of the lake’.

 Less than an hour’s drive east of Sirmione, Verona is best-known for being the setting of Romeo and Juliet.
 We can arrange for you to visit this attractive, storied city with a guide who can help point out its sights and fill you in on its past.

-Among its highlights are a remarkably preserved 1st-century amphitheatre, countless churches, fountain-adorned piazzas, and photogenic stone bridges spanning the Adige River.
+Among its highlights are a remarkably preserved 1st-century amphitheater, countless churches, fountain-adorned piazzas, and photogenic stone bridges spanning the Adige River.

 Best time to visit Sirmione